theFaustus/axon-techbank/README.md

 # axon-techbank
-Fun project to explore the CQRS and Event Sourcing with Apache Kafka
+Fun project to explore the CQRS and Event Sourcing Microservices with Axon Framework